OUR FREQUENTLY ASKED QUESTIONS BLOG

 Normally glasses are fitted around 2-3 weeks after being ordered.

 If you are unable to get to an optician unaccompanied due to a physical or mental illness, then you could qualify for one of our comprehensive eye tests from one of our home-visiting opticians.
-You may qualify for a free home eye test or for help with the cost of your glasses as well.
-You can see if you’re eligible for this service on our website here
+You may qualify for a free mobile eye test or for help with the cost of your glasses as well.
+You can see if you’re eligible for this service on our website here.

 Can I be tested at home if I am a carer/partner?